 You can play Divinity 2 alone, but playing co-op with a friend is a far more enjoyable time.
 This vast RPG is chock-full of crazy characters, interesting locales, and challenging, turn-based combat that two players can both fully engage with.
 Neat design features like the screen splitting seamlessly when you separate or debating during conversations make this deep RPG an engaging game for both players.

 Ghost of Tsushima's free co-op expansion, titled Ghost of Tsushima: Legends, goes above and beyond all expectations.
 Boasting both a two-player, story-based mode and a four-player survival mode, Legends is shockingly in-depth.
 There are loads of challenges to complete and cosmetics to earn, all while powering up your chosen hero so that you can take on even deadlier foes.
-Sometimes it's hard to believe that Legends is part of a free update — an incredible effort from developer Sucker Punch.
+Sometimes it's hard to believe that Legends is part of a free update.
+An incredible effort from developer Sucker Punch, and soon to be available standalone if you're not fussed about the main game.